cits3007/cits3007.github.io/assets/lectures/lect01--intro.md

 [^selt]: See [SELT-Policy.doc](https://www.uwa.edu.au/policy/-/media/Project/UWA/UWA/Policy-Library/Policy/Teaching-and-Research-Training/Learning-and-Teaching/SELT/SELT-Policy.doc) (Word document) for UWA's SELT policy.

-### Prerequisites
+### Advisable prior studies

-The prerequisites for this unit are 12 points of programming units.
-At UWA, that should mean you're familiar with at least one object-oriented programming language (Java or Python).

-If you aren't -- let me know.

-**Advisable prior studies:**

 Although the prerequisite for this unit is only 12 points of programming, you are advised to take this unit in the third year of your course to ensure you have a comprehensive understanding of computer systems, and will be able to do well in this unit.

+In particular, it's recommended you complete CITS2002 Systems Programming before commencing this unit.

 ### Assessment tips -- tests and exams

 \small

-- Quizzes and tests are intended to assess not just theoretical knowledge but *practical* skills, so they're done on computer, and will often ask you to complete exercises using the standard [CITS3007 development environment](/faq/#cits3007-sde)
+- Quizzes are intended to assess not just theoretical knowledge but *practical* skills, so they're done on computer, and will often ask you to complete exercises using the standard [CITS3007 development environment](/faq/#cits3007-sde)